Opby/vectorauth/README.md

   * Secure -> Access will automatically be revoked as soon as users move away

 For more information, please go to [VectorAuth.net](https://vectorauth.net)

+## Our Innovative Authentication Flow
+* Accurately detects the user’s position to predict if the user needs to sign in.
+* Users use their voice to sign in without having to enter any passwords.
+* The access will automatically be revoked as soon as users move away from the device to avoid any security breaches.
+* User set its secret phrase for even higher security

+## Our Innovative Hardware Design
+* Use 5 Qorvo DWM1001 development boards for our prototype.
+* 1 is configured as a tag, or the authentication token that a user carries
+* 3  are configured as anchors and 1 is configured as a listener.
+They are fixed in position and connected to the laptop through a USB port.
+Together, they detect tag’s position with high accuracy (<50 cm error) and low latency (<2 seconds)